ovh/docs/pages/platform/integrations/prefect_guide_01_getting_started/guide.en-gb.md

 > [!primary]
 >
-> Exhaustive information can be found in following guide: [first steps with OVHcloud API](https://docs.ovh.com/gb/en/api/first-steps-with-ovh-api/).
+> Exhaustive information can be found in following guide: [first steps with OVHcloud API](/pages/account/api/first-steps).
 >

 Any application that wants to communicate with the OVHcloud API must be declared in advance.

-To do this, click the following link: <https://eu.api.ovh.com/createToken/>.
+To do this, click the following [link](https://eu.api.ovh.com/createToken/).

 Fill in your OVHcloud customer ID, password, and application name.
 The name will be useful later if you want to allow others to use it.